unknownbreaker/nextjs-complib-import-failure/README.md

 }
 ```
 **Challenges**

-How to import the named exports from the component, like types and enums.
+* How to import the named exports from the component, like the types and enums?

-### FAILURES
+### OTHER ATTEMPTS (UNSUCCESSFUL)

 * **Apply SASS loader**: [Sass Support](https://nextjs.org/docs/basic-features/built-in-css-support#sass-support)'s documentation suggests adding `sass` package and adding `sassOptions` to `next.config.js`.